Purpose of This Analysis

 Why Users Consider Kemo IPTV

-The service particularly attracts users seeking international content that’s expensive or unavailable through legitimate U.S. platforms, as well as those preferring traditional TV experiences with channel surfing and program guides.
+The service mainly appeals to users looking for expensive international content or content unavailable through legitimate U.S. platforms, as well as those who prefer traditional TV experiences with channel surfing and program guides.

 Risk Assessment